atreyasha/dotfiles/develop.md

             repo

-        3.  reduce the number of dotfiles for a leaner installation -\> for eg. remove `neofetch`{.verbatim}, etc.
+        3.  reduce the number of dotfiles for a leaner installation -\> for eg. remove `neofetch`, etc.

 ### System reproducibility

-1.  work on script which does manual update checks on `rifle.conf`{.verbatim}, `scope.sh`{.verbatim} and other emacs-hacked files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes
+1.  work on script which does manual update checks on `rifle.conf`, `scope.sh` and other emacs-hacked files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes

 2.  work on update script which updates all submodules and git repos to latest upstream commits eg.
-    `git submodule update --init --recursive --remote`{.verbatim}, and also updates misc. code bases such as melpa, vim, spacemacs, etc.
+    `git submodule update --init --recursive --remote`, and also updates misc. code bases such as melpa, vim, spacemacs, etc.

 3.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules